Providing Divorce Mediation Services Throughout California

 Divorce Judgment

-We will put your agreements together in a final agreement, known as an MSA.
+We will put your agreements together in a final agreement, known as an Marital Settlement Agreement.
 We submit this to court to become your divorce judgment.
+You won't have to go to court.
+Most of our parties finish in less than 6 months.

 Expected Cost of Mediation in Santa Cruz